iosapptransfer/iosapp/README.md

 My name is Meng Du, I need to buy apps that are already approved on the AppStore.
 Any kind, any functionality, any complexity is welcome, and no limitation in quantity.
+Please note, I don't need very simple app that may rejected as spam.